 Dealing with sensitive information?
 Don’t forget a background check

 Once you’ve completed your reference check and you’ve made a job offer of employment, it’s important not to forget a background check before your new team member starts – especially if your business is dealing with sensitive data.
-But, what exactly is a background check and how does it differ from a reference check?
+But what exactly are background checks, and how does it differ from a reference check?

 A background check is a process where an employer can find out a new employee’s disclosable history.
-The goal of a background check is to confirm that the person you’ve hired is actually the person they claim to be.
+The goal of background checks is to confirm that the person you’ve hired is actually the person they claim to be.

-Looking for ways to conduct a background check?
-It can be referred to as a national police certificate, police clearance or national police clearance.
+Note: Background checks can also be referred to as a national police certificate, police clearance or national police clearance.

 Feel confident with reference checks